apiaryio/apiaryio.github.com/_posts/2015-06-09-Decoupling-the-Mind-of-the-API-Designer.md

 Consider this example.
 Say I want to design an API for turning a light on and off.
 The first design thought may be, "If there is a light, and it's turned on, I can turn it off.
 If it's off, I should be able to turn it on."
 The simplicity is almost laughable because it gives no mention of how I will implement the API.
 It is semantically rich, in that it gives rich meaning to what the API will do.

 Now consider the most common design approach of our day.
 We usually start with saying there is a light and then define the URLs used to access the light resource.
 All lights can be found at `/lights` and an individual light can be found using the URI template `/lights/{id}`.
-You can update the light using a `PUT` request and some JSON.
+A user can update the light using a `PUT` request and some JSON.
 We would then move to defining the structure of that JSON for our users to use.

 Of course there are thoughts that follow each of these examples, but notice where they start, and notice which one offers the most freedom to explore, think, and do innovative things.
 Notice which design is tied to its implementation, and which design provides a blank canvas for how it is carried out.
 And most importantly, notice which one clearly communicates the purpose of the API.